DISHING UP COMMUNITY SPIRiT

 Generous portions and a generous spirit is what makes The Daily Café in Te Puke so special that it won a national award for Café of the Year in 2018.

 Yes, the food is divine and the décor is as Kiwi as it comes.
 But helping the community is what this place is all about.
-It’s run by The Search Party Charitable Trust on a not-for-profit basis and all income is invested back into helping local Te Puke residents and organisations.
+The Search Party Charitable Trust runs the café on a not-for-profit basis, and all income is invested back into helping local Te Puke residents and organisations.

 The team behind this café believe Te Puke is the best little town around but that collectively, they can make it even better.